ltttttttttttt/ComposeViews/README.md

  * @param pageCache The number of pagers cached on the left and right sides
  * @param scrollableInteractionSource Scroll state monitor
  * @param pagerKey Using key to improve performance, reduce recombination, and achieve the same effect as [LazyColumn#items#key]
+ * @param clip Whether to crop the content area
+ * @param contentTransformation Transform the Content of ComposePager
  * @param content Content of compose
  */
 @Composable